vads-cmd/RATS-maven/README.md

 First of all, you will need to create a **pojo** (plain old java object) with properties and methods to manipulate responses.
 Use server response or JSON schema.
 Use http://jsonschema2pojo.org with settings for generating this object for Gson library.
 Do not forget to include equals() and hashCode() methods.
 Put created pojo into models folder.

 Next Step is to create a new test in tests folder.
-This test must extend TestBase class for using http requests library and logger.
+This test must extend TestBase class for using HTTP Requests library and Logger.

 Creating test consists of several steps

- 1. *(Optional for sending data)* Creating a new object and adding parameters that we will need to send to server via request:
+ 1. Creating a new object and adding parameters that we will need to send to server via request.

-*DummyPostCreate requestData = new DummyPostCreate();
+	``DummyPostCreate requestData = new DummyPostCreate(); ``
-requestData.setName(fullName());
-requestData.setJob(occupation());*
+	``requestData.setName(fullName());``
+	``requestData.setJob(occupation()); ``

+	This step is optional and used if you need to validate response data.

+2. Create a JSON for request body.
-For parameters we may use fake data objects.
+For this purpose we may use fake data objects.
-After that let's create a JSON with these parameters:
+Here is example of creating a request body:

+	``JsonObject body = new JsonObject();``
+	``params.addProperty("name", requestData.getName());``
+	``params.addProperty("job", requestData.getJob()); ``

+	This step is optional and used if you need to form request body.
+Also, you may add body parameters one by one during creating a request.

+ 3. Create a request.
+ Create new RestRequest object and parse an endpoint as a parameter.
+All additional data (like headers, content-type, cookies, query parameters and body are optional.
+Also you may add parameters to body right here.
+All options can be repeated.

-*JsonObject params = new JsonObject();
+	``RestRequest request = new RestRequest("/api/users")
-params.addProperty("name", requestData.getName());
-params.addProperty("job", requestData.getJob());*

- 2. Now we can send request to server and parse response body to another object:
+	.withContent().withHeader().withCookie().withQuery().withParam().withBody``

+	List of options:

+ - withContent() - set Content-Type.
+Use String as data type.
+ - withHeader() - set Header of request.
+You may use either specialized Header data type from RestAssured library or  two Strings as key and value.
+ - withQuery() - set query parameter that is sent in URI.
+Use String data type for both key and value
+ - withBody() - set JSON object as body
+ - withParam() - add data to body of request.
+Use String data type for both parameter name and value.
+It will be translated into JSON.
+ - withCookie() - add a Cookie.
+You may use Cookie data type from RestAssured library or build one, using String data type for key and value.

+ 4. Send a request and receive response.
+ Request will be automatically converted into response object

- *RestResponse response = app.post("/api/users", params);*
+	 ``RestResponse response = app.post(request);``

 	 Response is split into statusCode, headers and body properties.
-They can be parsed to different objects if nessesary:
+They can be parsed to different objects if necessary:

-*DummyPostCreate responseData = gson.fromJson(response.body(), DummyPostCreate.class);*
+	``DummyPostCreate responseData = gson.fromJson(response.body(), DummyPostCreate.class);  ``

 	Fail of test on this step means that response uses wrong JSON Schema and body cannot be parsed to our object.

- 3. Perform Assertions:
+ 5. Perform Assertions.

- *assertEquals(response.statusCode(), 201);
-assertEquals(responseData.getName(), requestData.getName());
-assertEquals(responseData.getJob(), requestData.getJob());*
+ Assertions are performed using TestNG library.

+	``assertEquals(response.statusCode(), 201);``
+	``assertEquals(responseData.getName(), requestData.getName());``
+	``assertEquals(responseData.getJob(), requestData.getJob());``

 ## Request methods
-All requests can be performed both with and without JSON body.
+All requests can be performed both with any type and number of parameters (e.g. headers, content-type, cookies, query parameters and body) .

-*app.%methodName%("%endpoint%")* or
-*app.%methodName%("%endpoint%", params)*
+``app.%methodName%(request)``

 Currently RATS supports next HTTP Methods: